ditrit/OGrEE-Core/wiki/CLI-language.md

 When ls is performed on an object, the corresponding layers are added.
 These make navigation easier since they group the children of the object according to their characteristics.

 The automatic layers are those that are added automatically depending on the entity of the object on which the ls is performed.
 They will appear only if at least one of the children of the object meets the conditions of the layer.
 The list of automatic layers added to each entity is described in the following sections.

+In addition, custom layers can be created.
+For this, see [Create a Layer](#create-a-layer).

 #### Room's automatic layers